agda/agda/doc/user-manual/language/universe-levels.lagda.rst

 without having to do any additional work.

-Here's a list of these properties
+Here is a list of these properties
 * idempotence - `a ⊔ a` is the same as `a`

 * associativity - `(a ⊔ b) ⊔ c` is the same as `a ⊔ (b ⊔ c)`